In America: What’s That?

 A Parkinson's diagnosis is a shock, but what can make it more difficult is the lack of information available for patients and their loved ones.
 Many people quickly jump online to research the ins and outs of Parkinson's but have trouble finding helpful information that can tell them what to expect.
 Even more difficult can be finding someone who actually lives with Parkinson's to connect with and share experiences.

-Each person that takes the survey contributes to a better understanding of Parkinson's and can help others who are going through it feel less alone.
-Sharing experiences in the survey can reveal how similar each person’s journey with Parkinson’s can be, as well as the differences that make each journey unique.
+Each person who takes the In America survey contributes to a better understanding of Parkinson's as well as other health conditions.
+With better knowledge, we can help others who are navigating health challenges feel less alone.
+We hope to capture a full picture of all aspects of your health experiences and bring greater awareness to conditions that may be misunderstood.
+Sharing your experiences through the survey can reveal how similar each person’s journey is, as well as the differences that make each journey unique.

 What happens after I take the survey?

 After the survey closes each year, ParkinsonsDisease.net will share the responses back to the community and highlight important findings from the survey.
 You can read the latest In America survey findings in latest IA infographic.

 But that is not all.
 Throughout the year, we publish articles and videos based on what we learned from the survey.
 We hope this survey-driven content contributes to the information available to those affected by Parkinson's and helps you all connect with others who walk the same path.

 On average, how many times per month do you (or your caregiver) go to the pharmacy?